Banarsidas Chaturvedi

-Banarsidas Chaturvedi (24 December 1892 – 2 May 1985) was a Hindi-language writer, journalist and recipient of Padma Bhushan awarded by Government of India in 1973.
-He was born on 24 December 1892 in Firozabad in the North-Western Provinces of British India and died on 2 May 1985.
-He was a literary bridge between nationalism, social reform, and the global Indian experience.
-As an active participant in India's cultural renaissance and political awakening, he forged strong relationships with leading intellectuals, reformers, and fellow writers of his time.
-These friendships and collaborations not only shaped his thought and prose but also left a lasting mark on Hindi literature and Indian public life.
+Banarsidas Chaturvedi (24 December 1892 – 2 May 1985) was a Hindi-language writer and journalist.
+He received the Padma Bhushan from the Government of India in 1973.
+He was born in Firozabad in the North-Western Provinces of British India.
+His work connected themes of nationalism, social reform, and the experiences of Indians overseas.
+He was associated with India's cultural and political movements and with intellectuals, reformers, and writers of his time.
+These associations influenced his writing and contributed to his role in Hindi literature and Indian public life.

 Early life

-Pandit Banarsidas Chaturvedi was born on 24 December 1892 in Firozabad in Uttar Pradesh, India.
-He was the son of Pandit Ganeshilal Chaube (1852 - 24 Dec 1944), a village schoolteacher.
+Banarsidas Chaturvedi was born on 24 December 1892 in Firozabad, Uttar Pradesh, India.
+He was the son of Pandit Ganeshilal Chaube (1852–24 December 1944), a village schoolteacher.
 He married Chhabili Devi Chaturvedi in 1912.

-His schooling started in 1900 and he passed his FA examination First Examination in Arts in 1913.
-He faced hardships during his education due to family being poor.
-He was granted scholarship from Chaube Boarding House run by Raja Jai Kishan Das in Agra.
-He passed FA in English with first class but could not continue to college education due to financial constraints.
-He topped his class and was awarded by Madan Mohan Malviya.
-He was a gifted writer and his first article 'Svavlamban' was published in Navjeevan magazine in 1912.
+He began his education in 1900 and passed his First Arts (FA) examination in 1913.
+He received a scholarship from Chaube Boarding House in Agra, which was run by Raja Jai Kishan Das.
+He passed the examination in English with first-class honours, but could not continue his college education because of financial constraints.
+He graduated at the top of his class and received an award from Madan Mohan Malviya.
+His first article, "Svavlamban", was published in Navjeevan magazine in 1912.

-He started teaching at Government High School in Farrukhabad for a salary of Rs.30 a month.
-Later, he became a teacher at Daly College in Indore.
-At that time, Dr. Sampurnanand was also a teacher there.
-Around the same time, the annual session of the Hindi Sahitya Sammelan was held in Indore under the presidency of Mahatma Gandhi.
-It was then that Banarsidas Chaturvedi came into contact with Gandhi and prominent literary figures.
+He began teaching at a government high school in Farrukhabad for a monthly salary of Rs.
+30. He later became a teacher at Daly College in Indore.
+While he was teaching at the college, the annual session of the Hindi Sahitya Sammelan was held in Indore under the presidency of Mahatma Gandhi.
+During this period, Chaturvedi came into contact with Gandhi and prominent literary figures.
 As a journalist, he considered Ganesh Shankar Vidyarthi his role model.